List of DC Comics characters: E: Earthworm

-Earthworm is a fictional character appearing in American comic books published by DC Comics.

-Herbert Hynde is a criminal who ran a baby-selling ring while operating as Earthworm until it attracted the attention of Huntress.
-Though the ring was shut down, Earthworm escaped into the sewers.
+Earthworm (Herbert Hynde) is a criminal who ran a baby-selling ring while operating as Earthworm until it attracted the attention of Huntress.
+Though the ring is shut down, Earthworm escapes into the sewers.

-In "Underworld Unleashed", Earthworm sells his soul to Neron and gains a worm-like body that enables him to dig rapidly and control vermin.
+During the "Underworld Unleashed" storyline, Earthworm sells his soul to Neron, gaining a worm-like body that allows him to dig rapidly and control vermin.

 Echo

-Echo is the name of three fictional characters appearing in American comic books published by DC Comics.
+Echo is the name of three characters appearing in American comic books published by DC Comics.

 Giant robot

 A giant robot (created by Jack Lehti) was built as a mad scientist's tool for vengeance before being stopped by the Crimson Avenger.

 Terri Eckhart

 Terri Eckhart was created by Keith Giffen and J.M.
-DeMatteis, and first appeared in Justice League Quarterly #1 (January 1991)).
-She is a metahuman who went by the superhero alias Echo of the Conglomerate, a corporate-sponsored superhero team.
+DeMatteis, and first appeared in Justice League Quarterly #1 (January 1991).
+She is a metahuman who went by the superhero alias Echo as part of the Conglomerate, a corporate-sponsored superhero team.

 Isabelle Cheranova

-Isabelle Cheranova (created by Greg Rucka, and first appeared in Batman: Legends of the Dark Knight #119 (July 1999)) is a female who is a cybernetically enhanced infiltrator and an enemy of Batman.
+Isabelle Cheranova was created by Greg Rucka, and first appeared in Batman: Legends of the Dark Knight #119 (July 1999).
+She is a cybernetically enhanced infiltrator and an enemy of Batman.